Douglas D. Alder: Biography

-Alder wrote with Blaine M. Yorgason and Richard A. Schmutz the book All That Was Promised: The St. George Temple and the Unfolding of the Restoration (Salt Lake City: Deseret Book, 2013).
+Alder, Blaine M. Yorgason and Richard A. Schmutz wrote the book All That Was Promised: The St. George Temple and the Unfolding of the Restoration (Salt Lake City: Deseret Book, 2013).
 He also wrote A History of Washington County: From Isolation to Destination in 1996 with Karl Brooks.
-In 2010 his A Century of Dixie State College of Utah was published.
-He also wrote the novel Sons of Bear Lake published in 2002.
+In 2010 his A Century of Dixie State College of Utah was published; he gave the Juanita Brooks Lecture on this topic.